hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 </div>

 Each sign-in step may include one or more possible user actions, such as:
-- Choosing an authenticator, such as Okta Verify or WebAuthN.
+- Choosing an authenticator, such as Okta Verify or security questions.
 - Entering a One-Time Passcode (OTP).
 - Cancelling the sign-in flow.